Lagos Airport drama: Air Peace, Oshiomhole in war of words

 By Victor Ahiuma-Young & Dickson Omobola

-While the airline alleged that the senator disrupted its 6:30am flight for Abuja, Oshiomhole said the commotion was sparked by Air Peace’s decision to prevent passengers from boarding, while allegedly reselling seats at inflated prices to others on the spot.
+While the airline alleged that the senator disrupted its 6:30 am flight to Abuja, Oshiomhole said the commotion was sparked by Air Peace’s decision to prevent passengers from boarding, while allegedly reselling seats at inflated prices to others on the spot.

-Air Peace statement read: “In line with our standard on-time departure policy, the boarding process had closed, and the flight departed as scheduled.
+Air Peace’s statement read: “In line with our standard on-time departure policy, the boarding process had closed, and the flight departed as scheduled.

 “Upon being informed of the missed flight, the politician (senator) resorted to violence, physically assaulting our staff and forcibly barricading the terminal’s entrance.